 Access to personal information

 TeraByte tries to be as open as possible when people request access to their personal information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
+Individuals can find out if we hold any personal information by making a ‘subject access request’.
 If we do hold information about you we will:

 - Give you a description of it;